In this article

 Our co-founder and CEO Eric Glyman recently chatted with Ashwin Kumar, Startup Partnerships Lead for Stripe, in a webinar on how startups can build high-velocity teams and produce asymmetric outcomes in a volatile economic environment.
 He pulled from his personal experience, having launched Ramp in February 2020, shortly before COVID-19 shut down much of the country.

-Catch the webinar below or read on for a quick recap.
+Watch the webinar or read on for a quick recap.

 Think experimentally to drive bigger outcomes